xbforce/crt.sh/README.md

 # crt.sh
 Gather subdomains from https://crt.sh

-Make a list of all domains that you want to get their subdomains, then call the flie to crt.sh tool.
+Make a list of all domains that you want to get their subdomains, then call the file to crt.sh tool.

 #### Usage: